 Escrow Agreement: best practice to ensure business continuity

-Types of Escrow Agreements
+Types of software Escrow Agreements

 The main difference between the two forms of Escrow agreements is the number of entities involved.

 The tripartite escrow contract is the most common form of Escrow.
-It is a specific agreement entered into between the Digital Asset Owner, the Beneficiary and the Escrow Agent.
+It is a specific agreement entered into between the Digital Asset Owner, the Beneficiary and the software escrow service provider.
 This agreement sets out the obligations and rights of all three parties, such as the deposit modalities (nature and content of deposited elements, frequency of updates, verification of the deposited elements, etc.), the Escrowed Digital Asset’s access triggering events, the Digital Asset’s access procedure, the rights granted to the Beneficiary once access has been granted, the duration and termination conditions of the Tripartite Escrow Contract, and the apportionment of the escrow costs between the parties.
 A model tripartite escrow contract can be made available by Vaultinum upon request.

-Why enter into an Escrow Agreement?
+Why enter into a software Escrow Agreement?

 Risk is at the heart of the Escrow system and risk mitigation its essence.
 Dependencies create risk.
 Risk needs to be identified, documented and mitigated.
 Both the Digital Asset Owner and the user or licensee of the Digital Asset need to recognize the importance of protecting the Digital Asset.